 In 2013 the Government introduced legislation allowing local authorities the discretion to charge an additional 50% premium to the owners of properties left empty for over two years.
 The Council introduced this additional charge with effect from 1st April 2014.

-In November 2018, government introduced legislation allowing local authorities the discretion to increase the premium to 100% with effect from 1st April 2019.
+In November 2018, government introduced further legislation allowing local authorities the discretion to increase the premium to 100% for properties left empty for over two years with effect from 1st April 2019.